farhanmansurii/pokedex/README.md

 # Pokemon Pokedex

 This project is a web application that displays a list of available Pokemon with pagination, and also provides a detailed view for each individual Pokemon.
-The application is built using React, Next.js, and Tailwind CSS.
+The application is built using React, Next.js ,GraphQL ,Apollo , and Tailwind CSS.

 ## Features